 OBSERVATION CHECKLISTS Observation checklists are an effective tool that help mentors develop their roles and collect useful data for program monitoring.
 Mentors can use checklists to document mentee activities, based on local standardized protocols.
 These checklists should be developed based on setting-specific clinical care protocols.
 Checklists depend on the mentor's scope of work and may differ by site, and within sites.
 For example, Maternal Child Health Mentors in Rwanda use different checklists depending on whether they are observing antenatal care, maternity services, post-natal care, a malnutrition clinic, or Integrated Management of Childhood Illness visits.
 Checklists help mentors identify weaknesses and give mentees on-the-spot feedback.
 They also help track progress over time, by serving as data-collection tools and clinical mentorship tools.
 Checklists must be easy for mentors to use.
-When possible, mentors on how to use the checklists ensures they are used appropriately and consistently. (see Annex for sample checklists).
+When possible, mentors should help develop and pilot checklists to gain usability feedback.
+Training mentors on how to use the checklists ensures they are used appropriately and consistently. (see Annex for sample checklists).